-The 2.2 which is a Android One entry level phone released in June 2019 came with one of two colours, steel and tungsten black, has the standard Android one versions of Android 9 (Pie) and has been upgraded to Android 10 since then.
+The 2.2 which is an Android One entry level phone released in June 2019 came with one of two colors, steel and tungsten black, has the standard Android one versions of Android 9 (Pie) and has been upgraded to Android 10 since then.
 The Nokia 2.2 is also the successor to the 2.1.

 *This post may contain affiliate links.
 We will earn a commission, at no extra cost to you, when you purchase through links on the site.
 As an Amazon Associate I earn from qualifying purchases.

 CPU, GPU, RAM and Chipset

 It’s seen with a Quad-core 2.0 GHz Cortex-A53 CPU under the hood going with a PowerVR GE8320 GPU, 2 or 3 Gigs of RAM (depending on its variations), and a Mediatek MT6761 Helio A22 (12 nm) Chipset.

 With a bezel-less display (which is a 5.71-inch IPS LCD Capacitive Touchscreen) the 2.2 gives you a HD+ resolution that makes the screen look great.
 Both the back and its frame are plastic while the front is made out of glass.
 On its front you’ll see a water drop notch at the top where the camera sits.
 The colors as mentioned above are Tungsten Black and the other Steel.